viridia/quill_v1/README.md

 ## Aspirations / guiding principles:

 * Allows easy composition and re-use of hierarchical widgets.
+* Built on top of existing Bevy UI components.
 * No special syntax required, it's just Rust.
 * Allows reactive hooks such as `use_resource()` that hook into Bevy's change detection framework.
-* Built on top of existing Bevy UI components - presenters construct a graph and modify it in response to reactions.
 * State management built on top of Bevy ECS, rather than maintaining its own separate UI "world".
 * Any data type (String, int, color, etc.) can be displayed in the UI so long as it implements the `View` trait.